-Through the correlation test, especially for data on customers who have shopping experience, it shows that there is a positive relationship between EWOM and buying interest.
-This is evidenced by the value of Sig.
-0.032 < 0.050 (table 7).
-Because the value of Sig. < 0.050 then H1 is rejected, that the shopping experience has a positive effect or increases the influence of EWOM on buying interest.
-However, because the Pearson correlation value is 0.304 (see table 7), the level of relationship between the two variables has a relatively low effect.
-These results support the previous research conducted by (Nurrahmanto, P.A., 2015) in his research explaining that the existence of a shopping experience positively affects buying interest, but does not affect it significantly.
-Insignificance can be caused by several factors, including because consumers are no longer looking for information in other consumer reviews, but based on their own experiences.
+Through the correlation especially for data on commers who have shopping experience, it shows that there is a relationship between EWOM and purchase interest.
+The relationship is positive.
+This can be proven from the value of Sig.
+0.032 < 0.050 (table 6).
+Because the value of Sig. < 0.050 then H1 is rejected, that the existence of a shopping experience has a positive effect or increases the influence of EWOM on purchase interest.
+However, because the Pearson 14 prrelation value is 0.304 (see table 5), the level of relationship between the two variables is relatively low or still affects but has a relatively low influence.